 Good pizza slice 70 euro cents.

 Some amazing soup for only 1 euro 80 cents from gastro chefs at a famous small eatery called Bors in the 7th district.
 If you go to Budapest check it out for sure.
+It’s some of the best fast food in Budapest for the hungry backpacker.

 Most bars/clubs around the 7th district will be free to get into and have fun dance floors, or live music.